 FCS_SSHC_EXT.1.4

-The evaluator must ensure that only claimed ciphers and cryptographic primitives are used to establish a SSH connection.
-To verify this, the evaluator shall start session establishment for a SSH connection with a remote server (referred to as ‘remote endpoint’ below).
+The evaluator must ensure that only claimed ciphers and cryptographic primitives are used to establish an SSH connection.
+To verify this, the evaluator shall start session establishment for an SSH connection with a remote server (referred to as ‘remote endpoint’ below).
 The evaluator shall capture the traffic exchanged between the TOE and the remote endpoint during protocol negotiation (e.g. using a packet capture tool or information provided by the endpoint, respectively).
 The evaluator shall verify from the captured traffic that the TOE offers all the ciphers defined in the TSS for the TOE for SSH sessions, but no additional ones compared to the definition in the TSS.
 The evaluator shall perform one successful negotiation of an SSH session to verify that the TOE behaves as expected.
 It is sufficient to observe the successful negotiation of the session to satisfy the intent of the test.
 If the evaluator detects that not all ciphers defined in the TSS for SSH are supported by the TOE and/or the TOE supports one or more additional ciphers not defined in the TSS for SSH, the test shall be regarded as failed.

 FCS_SSHC_EXT.1.5

-Test 1: The evaluator shall establish a SSH connection using each of the public key algorithms specified by the requirement to authenticate an SSH server to the TOE.
+Test 1: The evaluator shall establish an SSH connection using each of the public key algorithms specified by the requirement to authenticate an SSH server to the TOE.
 It is sufficient to observe (on the wire) the successful negotiation of the algorithm to satisfy the intent of the test.
+Test objective: The purpose of this positive test is to check the authentication of the server by the client (when establishing the transport layer connection), and not for checking generation of the authentication message from the client (in the User Authentication Protocol).
+The evaluator shall therefore establish sufficient separate SSH connections (with an appropriately configured server) to cause the TOE to demonstrate use of all public key algorithms claimed in FCS_SSHC_EXT.1.5 in the ST.

 Test 2: The evaluator shall configure an SSH server to only allow a public key algorithm that is not included in the ST selection.
 The evaluator shall attempt to establish an SSH connection from the TOE to the SSH server and observe that the connection is rejected.